cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 ## IspwHelper

-The [IspwHelper](./IspwHelper.md) class serves as a wrapper around the Compuware ISPW plugin and provides the methods
+The [IspwHelper](./IspwHelper.md) class serves as a wrapper around the Compuware ISPW plugin and provides these methods:

 ### [`IspwHelper(steps, pConfig)`](./IspwHelper.md#ispwhelper)

-The constructor receives the `steps` from the pipeline to allow use of pipeline step within the class code and a [`PipelineConfig`](./#PipelineConfig) to make use of pipeline execution specific parameters
+The constructor receives the `steps` from the pipeline to allow use of pipeline step within the class code and a [`PipelineConfig`](./#PipelineConfig) to make use of pipeline specific execution parameters.

 ### [`downloadAllSources(String ispwLevel)`](./IspwHelper.md#downloadallsources)